Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Why Do Cats Like Humans?

 Have you ever wondered what cats think about us?
 Maybe you’ve asked yourself why cats like humans at all.
-Do they think we’re their servants who should wait on them hand and foot?
+Do they believe we are their servants who should wait on them hand and foot?
 Or do they view us as bigger and clumsier versions of themselves?
-We’ve put together some information that may surprise you about what cats think regarding how humans fit into their lives.
+We’ve compiled some information that may surprise you about what cats think regarding how humans fit into their lives.

 cat owner talking to his pet